 Equine Worming- by Dr Shannon Goodwin BVSc

-Put simply an ineffective worming program may be costing you money.
+In short, an ineffective worming program can cost you money.

-- Target only the horses that are shedding a high number of worm eggs.
+- Target only horses that are shedding a high number of worm eggs.

 - Reduce the amount of medication/chemicals used.

 - Use faecal egg count monitoring to determine when and which horses to worm.

 Faecal egg counts (FECs) allow us to calculate how many worm eggs your horse is shedding in their faeces and determine how effective your current worming program is.
 The number of worm eggs being produced will indicate whether your horse is at low, medium, or high risk of worm-associated illnesses or diseases.
 At a minimum, FECs should be done once a year at the start of spring.
 Ideally, they should be done prior to administering a worm treatment, then 14 days after, to assess the effectiveness of the treatment against the parasites present.